 Whenever an individual has an acute or short term exposure to levels of chlorine gas greater than 30 ppm, it results in some serious health issues.
 These health problems consist of the following:

 However when exposure is of a much lower level (less than 3 ppm), the chlorine gas becomes a very potent irritant.
 The lower levels of exposure will cause health problems like these:

 Your chlorine gas feed systems should be checked regularly for leaks on a daily basis.
 Studies have reported the following results.

 The health problems listed above are why all chlorine gas feed systems should be installed in an area that is above ground level.
 Chlorine gas is an excellent pool sanitizer that is very effective in swimming pool care; however, very few pools still use this product as a first choice in pool sanitation.

 This is simply due to the regulatory restrictions that are induced by the hazard of a potential leak.
 Chlorine gas feed systems are more commonly used on larger swimming pools.
-The most severe hazard that can occur with the use of chlorine gas, is when you get a rupture with one of the pressurized cylinders.
+The most severe hazard that can occur with the use of chlorine gas in water treatment, is when you get a rupture with one of the pressurized cylinders.

 The valves and outlets for the cylinders should also be protected from any potential damage as well.
 Your chlorine gas supplier usually supply protective caps for this purpose whenever the vessels are not in use.
 You can use the first in first out principle here.
 This lets you know when a particular cylinder or cylinders came in and when they were placed into operation.

-This form of pH control is often used when the primary choice in pool disinfectant is either Sodium Hypochlorite or Calcium Hypochlorite.
-Carbon dioxide is a chemical that is used for swimming pool care and when it is dissolved in water, it produces a weak acid called carbonic acid.
+This form of pH level control is often used when the primary choice in pool disinfectant is either Sodium Hypochlorite or Calcium Hypochlorite.
+Carbon dioxide is a chemical that is used for swimming pool care and when its dissolved in water, it produces a weak acid called carbonic acid.